Head of admedicum Spain

 Robert is a patient advocate that has worked across four different EU countries.
 He is skilled at uniting international rare disease patient groups to address common goals.

-Robert is a rare disease patient advocate with ten years’ experience in the field.
-He is originally from Chicago, USA and has been living in Europe the last decade.
+Robert is a rare disease patient advocate with over a decade's worth of experience in the healthcare field.
+He is originally from Chicago, USA and has been living in Europe since 2008.

 He studied Psychology at University of Illinois where he focused on special education.
 After graduation, Robert led a group of adults with intellectual disabilities in a sheltered workshop environment.
 There he learned person-centered planning and the importance of getting to know the needs of each individual to assist them in succeeding.